18F/handbook/pages/general-information-and-resources/chicago.md

 visitor.
 If arriving outside business hours, arrange for a TTS team member inside the office to escort you.

+### Who else from TTS usually works out of the Chicago office?

+Most TTS Chicago-area staff work remotely full-time.
+However, you will often find Ethan Heppner (TTS Tech Portfolio) working from the Hub on the 35th floor Wednesdays.

 ### Get my fingerprints taken and badge made?

 Fingerprints and badge can be done at the security office on the second floor